 Whether your bathroom is a private spa-like oasis or a functional room used by everyone in the family, it's important to choose the proper sink faucet to complement your style.
 Modern-day faucets can feature new eco-friendly technology that limits water use or can be made to look centuries old.
 No matter what your style or needs, there's a bathroom faucet out there for you.
 We break down the most popular ways to mount your bathroom sink faucet, handle options, and a few special features to consider.

-Providing more precise volume and temperature control, single-hole faucets typically come with one handle.
+Providing more precise volume and temperature control, single-hole faucets makes the most of small sink space.
 This type of faucet is also much easier to install.
 If you have chosen a single-hole faucet but have multiple holes in your existing cabinet, look for a faucet with an option escutcheon plate.
 If you have one hole on your existing sink or countertop, this is an ideal fit.

 Centerset (4-inch Faucet Center)

-A centerset faucet features a deckplate that contains the handles and spout in one plate.
+A centerset faucet works with both single-hole and 3-hole basins; this is an easy-to-install option.
+This style features a deckplate that contains the handles and spout in one plate.
 This type of faucet can be used on sinks and countertops with one to three holes.
 Centerset faucets require holes with 4-inch centers.
 This is the measurement from the center of the left hole to the center of the right.
 This is a popular faucet style.

 Faucets and handles are mounted individually to the sink or countertop without a deckplate in a widespread faucet.
 Multiple holes on your countertop or sink are required for installation.
 Widespread faucets require holes with a range of 8-inch to 16-inch centers.
 Also known as non-deckplate faucets, widespread faucets are the most popular option.